thalhamerb/remote-scheduler/README.md

 ## Production Deployment

 In production, it is recommended to set up an external database for resiliency.
-To do this, add the database dependency, define the datasoure application properties, and configure Quartz in clustered mode.
+To do this, add the database dependency, define the datasource application properties, and configure Quartz in clustered mode.

 ```
 pom.xml...